 History & Achievement

-- SIU Carbondale’s history of sustainability starts as early as 1959 with R. Buckminster Fuller, a professor here from 1959-1971, who many credit as being the father of the modern sustainability movement.
+1959-1971: R. Buckminster Fuller, known as the “father of the modern sustainability movement,” serves as professor at SIU.
 During his time at SIU, Bucky traveled the world encouraging sustainable values through his philosophies and designs.
 Today, many people involved in sustainable efforts around the world are aware of Fuller’s work and connect him to SIU.

 2007: SIU further commits to sustainability!

 - The signing of the Illinois Sustainable University Compact took place, committing SIU Carbondale to nine sustainability goals by 2010, which Plant and Service Operations led the work on accomplishing.